michaelahli/postgre-scheduler/README.md

 ### Prerequisites
 1. Any version of Docker.
+2. Any version of Golang.
+3. 'make' compiler.
-2. .env file, we already provide .env.example as example.
+4. .env file, we already provide .env.example as example.
+5. Set all method at pg_hba.conf to trust

 ### Execute
 1. Run Locally